dribdat/dribdat/USAGE.md

 ### 3. Post an update

-Once you join a project in step (2), buttons appear at the top of the page allowing you to *Post* and *Edit* updates about your hackathon experience.
+Once you join a project in step (2), buttons appear at the top of the page allowing you to *Post* and *Edit* updates about your experience.

 ![Editing buttons](https://us-east-1.linodeobjects.com/dribdat/uploads/upload_2445ee313b8f144af17b7490eee29f0e.png)